Simplemente María (2015 TV series): Casting

 The casting for the role of María began in June 2015 and participated actresses as Thelma Madrigal, Adriana Louvier, Claudia Álvarez, Danna García and Ariadne Díaz, the latter rejected the role because she had other plans.
 On July 9, 2015, producer Ignacio Sada confirmed that Claudia Álvarez will be the protagonist of the melodrama.
 The telenovela production began at the end of August 2015 and is expected to be released in November 2015.

 Among the actors who made tests to be the protagonist of the novela are Andrés Palacios and Gabriel Soto.
 On August 7, 2015, it was confirmed that José Ron will be the protagonist of the story, together with Ferdinando Valencia as the co-protagonist.

 Reception

-The series was released with a total of 13.5 of rating in its first chapter, Is the second telenovela of the Canal de las Estrellas less view for 2015.
+The series was released with a total of 13.5 of rating in its first chapter, it is the second telenovela of the Canal de las Estrellas less view for 2015.